 Prerequisites for ENST 397 include: ENST 100 and either ENST 110 or 230, declared major or minor in Environmental Studies, junior or senior standing, and consent of the Environmental Studies Director.

 What is an internship?

-What kinds of internships count toward the Environmental Studies degree requirements?
+What kinds of internships count towards the Environmental Studies degree Requirements?

 What are the benefits of participating in an internship?

 Internships provide students the opportunity to: